Colorado Alcohol Rehab Menu

 From the National Institute of Alcohol Abuse and Alcoholism (NIAAA) we get the following definition of alcholism"

-Alcoholism, also known as alcohol dependence, is a disease that includes the following four symptoms:
+Alcoholism, also known as alcohol dependence, is a malady that includes the following four symptoms:

 • Craving--A strong need, or urge, to drink.